Santi-13/obisidian-notes-vault/AI/Background Maths/Newton-Raphson Method & Gradient Descent.md

 d
 \end{bmatrix}
 $$
-To find the optimal direction to move or,
+To find the optimal direction to move in, we need to optimize the best values for $\hat{r}$.
+For that, let us remember that the dot product of two vectors is the projection of the first unto the second.
+Defined as:

 $$
 \text{Magnitude} = \sqrt{\left( \frac{\partial f}{\partial x} \right)^2 + \left( \frac{\partial f}{\partial y} \right)^2}